munishpatel/AI-Medical-Assistant/README.md

 # AI-Medical-Assistant

-AI Chatbot which uses RAG Pipeline with semantic search in vector embedding
+AI Chatbot which uses RAG Pipeline with semantic search in vector embeddings